HugoBlox/hugo-blox-builder/starters/blog/content/post/data-visualization/index.md

 ## Diagrams

-Wowchemy supports a Markdown extension for diagrams.
-You can enable this feature by toggling the `diagram` option in your `config/_default/params.toml` file or by adding `diagram: true` to your page front matter.
+Wowchemy supports the _Mermaid_ Markdown extension for diagrams.

 An example **flowchart**: